03y/pose-estimation-and-analysis-for-powerlifting/README.md

 ## Usage
 ### Dependencies
 - Ubuntu 20.04 or later is recommended.
-- Python 3 with PIP
+- Python 3 with PIP.

 #### Install required packages
-The required packages can be installed via:
-`pip3 install -r requirements.txt`
+The required packages can be installed via `pip3 install -r requirements.txt`.

 ### Running
-The program runs from the command line:
+The program runs from the command line `python3 main.py`.
-`python3 main.py`

 ### Program Arguments
     - `--help`